H\"older regularity of the pressure for weak solutions of the 3D Euler equations in bounded domains: Introduction

+This type of pressure regularity problem for the Euler equations, to the knowledge of the authors, was first considered in \cite{silvestre,constantinlocal}, in the case without physical boundaries.
+It was proven in these papers that if $u \in C^{0, \alpha} (\mathbb{R}^3)$, then $p \in C^{0, 2\alpha} (\mathbb{R}^3)$ for $\alpha \in (0,1/2) \cup (1/2,1)$.
+In particular, if $\alpha > \frac{1}{2}$, this means that $p \in C^{1,2\alpha-1} (\mathbb{R}^3)$.
+These results were then extended to Besov spaces in \cite{colombo} (see also \cite{colomboregularity}).
+The (usual/common) weak boundary condition \eqref{usualboundarycond} for the pressure was first derived in \cite{temameuler}, for strong solutions of the Euler equations.

-In the two-dimensional setting, in \cite{bardos2021} the pressure regularity condition was addressed.
+In the two-dimensional setting with boundaries, the pressure regularity problem was addressed in \cite{bardos2021}.
 In particular, it was shown that the velocity field and the pressure have the same H\"older regularity for a bounded domain $\Omega$ in two dimensions.
-The very weak formulation of the Neumann boundary condition for the pressure given in equation \eqref{boundarycondition} was introduced in \cite{bardos2021}.
-This was an essential part of the proof, as it allows to construct a trace formula which establishes that the normal derivative of $p + (u\cdot n)^2$ is continuous in the $H^{-2} (\partial \Omega)$ norm near the boundary.
-This is then applied in the elliptic estimates in order to establish the $C^{0,\alpha} (\Omega)$ regularity of the pressure.
+Moreover, the very weak formulation of the Neumann boundary condition for the pressure given in equation \eqref{boundarycondition} was introduced in \cite{bardos2021}.
+This was an essential part of the proof, as it allows to construct a trace formula which establishes that the normal derivative of $p + \phi (u\cdot n)^2$ is continuous in the $H^{-2} (\partial \Omega)$ norm near the boundary, where we have introduced a smooth cutoff function $\phi$ which is $1$ near the boundary and vanishes in the interior of the domain.
+This trace formula is then applied in the elliptic estimates for equation \eqref{pressureeq} in order to establish the $C^{0,\alpha} (\Omega)$ regularity of the pressure.

-The goal of this paper is to extend the approach in \cite{bardos2021} to three dimensions.
-In order to go from two to three dimensions, several modifications of the proof are necessary.
-Instead of a global parametrisation of the boundary, we need a local parametrisation of the boundary.
+One goal of this paper is to extend the approach in \cite{bardos2021} to three dimensions.
+In order to go from two to three dimensions, a change in approach of the proof was necessary.
+In \cite{bardos2021} the proof relies on a global parametrisation of the boundary in two dimensions, which facilitates the definition of a global localisation in a small vicinity of the boundary.
+This global localisation in turn allows for the decomposition of the velocity field near the boundary and away from the boundary.
+In this contribution we do not rely on the global parametrisation of the boundary and instead we modify this localisation, namely we introduce a partition of unity of the region near the boundary itself.
+The reason for doing so is that in two dimensions, the boundary can be parametrised globally, but in three dimensions this is not possible.

+That means that the near-boundary analysis has to be done in a local coordinate system and then extended globally.
+This in turn required the use of new elliptic Schauder-type estimates, which we establish in Appendices \ref{schauderappendix1} and \ref{schauderappendix2}.
+We expect that our proof is quite robust, i.e. it can be extended to higher dimensions without much effort and for other hydrodynamical systems for which the pressure satisfies a similar elliptic boundary-value problem.